Scripting

 You can access the Scripting Tool by:

-Please Check out Snippet Code to see a collection of snippet JS codes for the Scripting Tool.
+Please check out the Snippet Code to see a collection of snippet JS codes for the Scripting Tool.

 4. Scripting with GraphQL Requests